← Back to Creatures

-The Greater Smilohound is a massive canid-line predator of northern Ngorrhal, Kela, and Ukhaalstaag, 3.2–5.1 meters at the rear and weighing 1.8–4.2 tonnes, its powerful jaws and robust frame absorbing small arms fire as it roams open plains, frozen tundras, and cliff sides with pack dominance and predatory speed.
-Living 50–80 years they mature slowly, thriving in cold ecosystems where thick fur insulates against snowstorms and icy winds, seismic activity rousing groups into heightened aggression.
-Trainable but nonviable in urban regions due to size and aggressive nature, it was heavily used in the Ngorrhali civil war for mounted scouting and front-line combat.
-Revered by Frost Sentinels as a symbol of strength and loyalty.
-Though vulnerable to fire for tactical exploits; its presence complicates exploration.
+The Greater Smilohound is a massive canid-line predator of northern Ngorrhal, Kela, and Ukhaalstaag, standing 3.2 to 5.1 meters at the rear and weighing 1.8 to 4.2 tonnes.
+Its powerful jaws and robust frame absorb small arms fire as it roams open plains, frozen tundras, and cliff sides with pack dominance and predatory speed.
+Living 50 to 80 years and maturing slowly, it thrives in cold ecosystems where thick fur insulates against snowstorms and icy winds, with seismic activity rousing packs into heightened aggression.

 About Vesselborn